 Now, fast forward three decades to last Saturday night.
 I was researching various cultural practices around Carnival for the upcoming PETIT JOURNAL FRANCOPHONE when I found out that other francophone regions of the world also burn their Carnival king.
 In Martinique and Guadeloupe for example, King Vaval symbolizes all of the past year’s problems and is burnt on Ash Wednesday.

 (King Vaval in Martinique, fwimusic.wordpress.com, 2011)

-I started getting really excited, looking up all the different ways Carnival is celebrated in the francophone world.
+I started getting really excited, looking up all the different ways Carnaval is celebrated in the francophone world.
 Before I knew it, it was midnight, way past my bedtime, the article was 2 pages long and I had started crafting CI activities to go along with the reading.
 I spent most of today polishing the activities, and I now have a mini cultural reading unit for students in the Novice range (Mid-High) or early Intermediate Low.
 I wish I had a class I could share this with but since for the moment I don’t, I am sharing it with you!

-I hope your students enjoy reading about Carnival.
+I hope your students enjoy reading about Carnaval.
 If you have any questions or constructive feed-back, I always appreciate it.
-And if you end-up doing the Smash Doodles post-reading activity, would you please send me some samples of your students’ doodles at firstname.lastname@example.org?
+And if you end-up doing the Smash Doodles post-reading activity, would you please send me some samples of your students’ doodles at email@example.com?
 Thank you!